-In standby mode, press the left soft key () Menu, then press .
-Your list of missed calls appears in the display.

-- 2. Use the navigation key to highlight a call, then press to view further information about the call. - 3.
-Press the left soft key ((:)) Option to display a pop-up menu that contains the following options.
+- In standby mode, press the left soft key () Menu, then press ), jop.
+Your list of missed calls appears in the display. - 2.
+Use the navigation key to highlight a call, then press on to view further information about the call.